Starting a blog is a scary thing.

 So you see, sharing my musings with a built-in “support” group wouldn’t be doing me any favors.
 Which is why I am not sharing my blog with people I know.
 (At least not yet, anyway …)

 And in case you haven’t figured this out yet, Diana Hall is an author of my own creation.
+(That was the pseudonym I was using when I first started my blog.
+For more details about my reveal, see the post below!)

 Related Post: What I Learned From One Year of Blogging Anonymously